 Blood tests, urinalysis, and other kinds of lab tests

-Getting help to deal with conditions like depression, alcohol abuse, and drug abuse
+Getting treatment for conditions like depression, alcohol abuse, and drug abuse

 - Rehabilitation and habilitation services

-For example, physical therapy, speech therapy, occupational therapy
+For example, physical therapy, speech therapy, and occupational therapy

 - Preventive, wellness, and disease management services

-In addition, you may not have to pay anything extra for many preventive services that can help you stay healthy.
-Some examples of preventive services are wellness visits, immunizations, and screenings for cancer and other diseases.
+In addition, most health insurance plans fully cover preventive services that help you stay healthy.
+That means you may not have to pay anything extra for preventive services such as well visits (annual check-ups), immunizations, and screenings for cancer and other diseases.